Resource Facilitator, Omaha & Northeastern Nebraska

 - Establish and maintain regional service provider networking opportunities.

-- Enter and track data according to program reporting requirements and maintain program records.
+- Enter, track, and update data according to program reporting requirements and maintain program records.

 - Assist with program development and support.

 - Assist in duties otherwise identified by the leadership team.

 To apply for this position with the Brain Injury Alliance of Nebraska, please email your resume and cover letter highlighting why you’d be perfect for this position to email@example.com with “Resource Facilitator” in the subject line.
 The deadline for applications is Friday, June 30, 2023.
 Applications will be reviewed and interviews may be granted before the deadline.